Installing, patching, or upgrading Pega software

 |Credentials using volume mount||containers:

 Installing other Pega applicationsAfter you install Pega Platform using the installer Docker that you built, you can install additional Pega applications using the standard application installation process with an application distribution image you download from the Pega Digital Software Delivery site.
 For the installation instructions, see the industry application section of the Pega Community Product page.

 - For releases 8.4 and later, the Pega zero-downtime patch scripts use a new rules schema and a temporary data schema and the patch migration script moves the rules between the appropriate schemas in your deployment.
 At the end of the process the new rules schema becomes the Pega rules schema for your deployment.
-For more details about this specific patch process, see Upgrading with minimal downtime.
+For more details about this specific patch process, see Applying a patch without downtime.

 - For releases 8.3 and earlier, the Pega zero-downtime patch scripts use a new rules schema and the patch migration script moves the rules between the appropriate schemas.
 At the end of the process the new rules schema becomes the Pega rules schema for your deployment.
-For more details about this specific patch process, see Minimizing downtime by performing an out-of-place upgrade with a single migration.
+For more details about this specific patch process, see Patching systems without downtime (Pega 8.3 and earlier).

 To get started applying a Pega software patch, see Patching Pega Platform in your deployment.

 Upgrading the Pega software in your deployment

 The Pega Helm charts support a zero-downtime upgrades process using the latest Pega Infinity Docker images.
 The zero-downtime upgrade process synchronizes the required process steps to minimize downtime so you and your customers can continue to access and use their applications in your environment with minimal disruption while you patch or upgrade your system.